 Anne Neikirk is a composer and music educator.
 She divides her compositional pursuits between acoustic and electroacoustic composition, and is generally drawn to creative processes that involve interdisciplinary work and collaboration.
-Undoubtedly influenced by her own liberal arts education, her works are generally inspired from some other area of study, and often focus on telling a story or depicting a non-musical idea.
-She has worked collaboratively with a poet, a biologist, a painter, and numerous performing artists who have commissioned original works from her.
 Her performance background in vocal music instilled a particular interest in text setting and the relationship between music and the written word.
-Some of the accolades that these projects have received include a Presser Music Award (2012), an American Composers Forum Subito Grant (2014), and inclusion on the SCI CD Series (2015).
-Her work has also been selected for presentation at many regional and national conferences including the Society of Composers Regional and National Conferences, the College Music Society Regional and National Conferences, the North American Saxophone Alliance Biennial Conference, and the American Harp Society National Conference, among others.
+Some of the accolades her projects have received include a Presser Music Award, an American Composers Forum Subito Grant, and inclusion on the SCI CD Series.
+Her work has also been selected for presentation at many regional and national conferences including the Society of Composers, the College Music Society, the Society for Electro-Acoustic Music in the United States, Electronic Music Midwest, the North American Saxophone Alliance Biennial Conference, and the American Harp Society National Conference, among others.